Is Web Crawling Useful? 5 Benefits for SEO & Business Growth

 Is crawling legal?

 Web crawling is legal as long as it is done ethically.
-This means respecting robots.txt files, not overwhelming a server with requests, and not extracting private or copyrighted data.
+This means respecting robots.txt files, avoiding server overload, and not extracting private or copyrighted data.

 Why is crawling important for SEO?